 Christie and Jim celebrated the Thanksgiving holiday with both of their families.
-Just before the meal, Jim began to tell Christie how thankful he was for her.
-He also shared what he appreciated about her.
+Just before the meal, Jim began to tell Christie how thankful he was for her and what he appreciated about her.
 A bit embarrassed, she asked him if he realized he was talking to her in front of their entire family.
 With a smile on his face, he responded, “Yes.”

 After a few more moments of sharing, Jim asked Christie to marry him.
-She said yes, and everyone broke out in applause.
+She said yes, and everyone applauded.

 According to WeddingWire, almost 33 percent of marriage proposals occur between Thanksgiving and New Year’s Day.